“Coal, Cotton, Canals”

 Venue Leigh Spinners Mill

-The North West and On-line guilds are looking forward to welcoming you to the National Exhibition 2020 at Leigh Spinners Mill, Park Lane, Leigh, WN7 2LB.
+The AGWSD is looking forward to welcoming you to the National Exhibition 2022 at Leigh Spinners Mill, Park Lane, Leigh, WN7 2LB.

 We are very fortunate to be part of the ongoing development of the Mill as an up and coming Heritage and Community Centre.

-The theme is Coal, Cotton, Canals which we hope will inspire you.
+The theme for selected items is Coal, Cotton, Canals which we hope will inspire you.

 “Still Waters”- a textile piece in any discipline to fit within a 6inch/15cm ring.
 A metal ring, a wooden embroidery ring or a cardboard circle covered with dyed and embroidered fabric are all appropriate.
 Everything submitted will be displayed, but it must be not exceed 6 inches/15cms in diameter.